16.7 Case Study Conclusion: Drink and Flush

 • As blood flows through a nephron, many materials are filtered out of the blood, needed materials are returned to the blood, and the remaining materials are used to form urine.

 • Besides the elimination of waste products such as urea, uric acid, excess water, and mineral ions, the urinary system has other vital functions.
-These include maintaining of mineral ions in extracellular fluid, regulating acid-base balance in the blood, regulating the volume of extracellular fluids, and controlling blood pressure.
+These include maintaining homeostasis of mineral ions in extracellular fluid, regulating acid-base balance in the blood, regulating the volume of extracellular fluids, and controlling blood pressure.

 • For example, the kidneys are part of the renin-angiotensin-aldosterone system that regulates the concentration of sodium in the blood to control blood pressure.
 In this system, the enzyme renin secreted by the kidneys works with hormones from the liver and adrenal gland to stimulate nephrons to reabsorb more sodium and water from urine.

 • The process of urination is controlled by both the autonomic and the somatic nervous systems.
-The causes the detrusor muscle in the bladder wall to relax as the bladder fills with urine, but conscious contraction of the detrusor muscle expels urine from the bladder during urination.
+The autonomic system causes the detrusor muscle in the bladder wall to relax as the bladder fills with urine, but conscious contraction of the detrusor muscle expels urine from the bladder during urination.

 • The urinary bladder is a hollow, muscular organ that rests on the pelvic floor.
 It is also lined with transitional epithelium.
 The function of the bladder is to collect and store urine from the kidneys before the urine is eliminated through urination.
 Filling of the bladder triggers the autonomic nervous system to stimulate the detrusor muscle in the bladder wall to contract.
 This forces urine out of the bladder and into the urethra.

 • The urethra is a tube that connects the urinary bladder to the external urethral orifice.
-Somatic nerves control the at the distal end of the urethra.
+Somatic nerves control the sphincter at the distal end of the urethra.
 This allows the opening of the sphincter for urination to be under voluntary control.

-• is a progressive kidney disease caused by damage to the capillaries in the glomeruli of the kidneys due to long-standing diabetes mellitus.
+• Diabetic nephropathy is a progressive kidney disease caused by damage to the capillaries in the glomeruli of the kidneys due to long-standing diabetes mellitus.
 Years of capillary damage may occur before symptoms first appear.

 • Diabetic nephropathy, PKD, or chronic hypertension may lead to kidney failure, in which the kidneys are no longer able to adequately filter metabolic wastes from the blood.
-Kidneys may fail to such a degree that kidney transplantation or repeated, frequent is needed to support life.
+Kidneys may fail to such a degree that kidney transplantation or repeated, frequent hemodialysis is needed to support life.
 In hemodialysis, the patient’s blood is filtered artificially through a machine and then returned to the patient’s circulation.

 • A kidney stone is a solid crystal that forms in a kidney from minerals in urine.
 A small stone may pass undetected through the ureters and the rest of the urinary tract.
 A larger stone may cause pain when it passes or be too large to pass, causing blockage of a ureter.
 Large kidney stones may be shattered with high-intensity ultrasound into pieces small enough to pass through the urinary tract, or they may be removed surgically.